Suicide, exile abroad and prison: The stories behind the Post Office scandal

 A civil case was opened against Mr Head but was put on hold after Alan Bates brought a case against the Post Office to the High Court.
 This gave Mr Head hope but was not enough to salvage his livelihood.

-The 36-year-old returned home in 2019 and he was among hundreds of sub-postmasters who finally won a High Court case against the Post Office in a £58million settlement that year.
+Mr Head, now 36, returned home in 2019 and he was among hundreds of sub-postmasters who finally won a High Court case against the Post Office, in a £58m settlement that year.

-Despite still struggling to find employment, Mr Head says he was only offered 13% of his claim and believes the Post Office has “no intention of restoring justice”.
+Despite still struggling to find employment, Mr Head says he was only offered 13 per cent of his claim and believes the Post Office has “no intention of restoring justice”.

 Meanwhile, former counter clerk Tracy Felsted is evidence that even some of the earliest cases are yet to be fully resolved.